 In in the long run it's really a bargain compared to all of the distress sale softsynths that you'll rarely use.

 For me if I had bought Omni & everything U-he my synth needs would be basically covered and I wouldn't have spent so much $$ on synths I rarely use.

-I’m not a programmer but imo Zebra,Diva,Repro,Omni etc..... are great synths.
+People buy patches for a lot of reasons.
+There is also a big market for people who buy loop sets to use with Ableton, but that doesn't mean that it's so hard to actually come up with your own melodies and performances.I’m not a programmer but imo Zebra,Diva,Repro,Omni etc..... are great synths.
 The biggest limitation is the knowledge and skill set of the user.

 Learning how to program a synth like Howard,the Unfinished, Eric Persing etc.... is a specialized talent and skill that takes time to master.
 These guys are the best & have been at it for years.